 You shouldn’t start following up with guests immediately after your deadline.
 Leave some buffer time for RSVP cards that may still be making their way through the mail.
 Depending on how much time you have until the wedding, you should wait 1-2 weeks after your RSVP deadline to start following up with guests.

-How to give that gentle RSVP reminder to guests depends on your relationship with them!
+Giving that gentle RSVP reminder to guests depends on your relationship with them:

-• If the guest is someone you don’t know well (perhaps a parent’s friend or a very distant relative): Consider asking your parent to follow up with them for you.
+If the guest is someone you don’t know well (perhaps a parent’s friend or a very distant relative), consider asking someone with a mutual connection to follow up with them for you.

 If you have followed up with a guest and still haven’t received an RSVP from them, it’s okay to mark them as a “no”.
 If you have this issue with several guests, give your coordinator a heads up that X number of people didn’t respond just in case anyone makes a surprise appearance.